simongowing1/simongowing1/README.md

   <ul>
 <li>🔭 I’m currently working on a natural wine app for Berlin
 <li>🌱 I’m currently learning to write tests with Jest
-<li>👯 I’m looking to collaborate on projects to improve the relationship between technology and users
+<li>👯 I’m looking to collaborate on projects to improve the relationship between users and technology
-<li>🤔 I’m looking for help with finding my feet in this new world